mori-b/aioconnectors/README.md

 -uds\_path\_receive\_preserve\_socket should always be True for better performance, your message\_received\_cb coroutine in start\_waiting\_for\_messages stays connected to the connector once the latter starts sending it messages.
 -uds\_path\_send\_preserve\_socket should always be True for better performance.
 -debug_msg_counts is a boolean, enables to display every 2 minutes a count of messages in the log file, and in stdout if silent is disabled.
--enable_client_try_reconnect is a boolean always set to True.
+-enable\_client\_try\_reconnect is a boolean always set to True.
 It lets the client try to reconnect automatically to the server every 5 seconds.
--reuse_socket, reuse_uds_path_send_to_connector, reuse_uds_path_commander_server : booleans false by default, that prevent duplicate processes you might create by mistake from using the same sockets.
+-reuse\_server\_sockaddr, reuse\_uds\_path\_send\_to\_connector, reuse\_uds\_path\_commander\_server : booleans false by default, that prevent duplicate processes you might create by mistake from using the same sockets.
 In case your OS is not freeing a closed socket, you still can set the relevant boolean to true.
--hook_server_auth_client :  does not appear in the config file (kwargs only).
+-hook\_server\_auth\_client :  does not appear in the config file (kwargs only).
 Only for server.
 Can be a coroutine receiving a client peername and returning a boolean, to let the server accept or block the client connection.
 An example exists in the chat implementation.

 ### 5.More details about the send\_message arguments